dheerajraqesh/VehicleDetection/README.md

 - Runs each model on the frames
 - Aggregates results into a single output video and a single JSON file (using BDD format with frames notation)

 This enables batch processing and tracking of predictions across video frames.
-(Kalman filtering and tracking will be added later.)
+Advanced Occlusion Dectection and Mitigation will be added later